foss-scribe/portfolio/content/examples/sbc_auth_login/index.md

 Note, if `tn` and `code` is passed, and no user matches the presented phone number and code, the system automatically creates a new user account registered for the provided phone number.

-If the phone number exists in the system, and the user logs in with their `tn`, `code`, `unionId` and `unionCode`, they are logged in and their `unionId` is associated with the their account.
+If the phone number exists in the system, and the user logs in with their `tn`, `code`, `unionId` and `unionCode`, they are logged in and their `unionId` is associated with their account.
 If the phone number does not exist in the system, a new account is registered with the phone number and `unionId` set.

 With other combinations, such as `email` and `password`, passing credentials not registered with the system results in an error.
 To register users with an email, use the [register endpoint](#).